eliasbuchwald/-reddit/FAQ.md

 Most browsers won't deal with cookies from a domain that doesn't contain dots.
 For example, `http://localhost` will not work, while `http://reddit.local` or `http://127.0.0.1` will.
 Make sure you update the .ini file accordingly!

+### How do I create a subreddit?

+By default, the link to the form for subreddit creation is hidden for accounts newer than 30 days.
+This was done because a large number of new users were confused about what creating a reddit meant and would use the form to try and post links.
+The form can be accessed at any time by going to `/reddits/create`.
+It's also possible to configure the minimum age an account must have to be able to see the link by tweaking the [`min_membership_create_community`](https://github.com/reddit/reddit/blob/master/r2/example.ini#L326) property.
+Setting this value to 0 will allow all users to see the link.

 ### How do I make subreddits show up in the top bar?

 `update_reddits.sh` needs to be run.
 See [[Cron Jobs]] for more information on what this does.